linux-cultist/venv-selector.nvim/docs/USAGE.md

 ---

 If you'd like, I can:

 - Move any remaining inline code examples into additional files under `examples/`.
-- Add a short "one-line" lazy.nvim snippet to the README for a tiny copy-paste.
+- Add a short "one-line" lazy.nvim snippet to the README for quick copy/paste.
 - Add badges to the top of the README (CI, docs, license).